Our people – Retail

 Wellbeing

-Primark has several initiatives to increase the physical, financial and mental wellbeing of its employees.
-One such initiative is the Spark wellbeing programme created to empower colleagues to become their best selves at work and in life.
-The programme focuses on the three pillars of Mind, Body and Life.
-To support the programme, this year, a Wellbeing Champions network was introduced across four markets – the UK, Republic of Ireland (ROI), Belgium and the Netherlands.
+Primark has several initiatives in place to support the wellbeing of its employees.
+One such initiative is the Spark wellbeing programme, which focuses on the three pillars of Mind, Body and Life.

 Diversity, equity and inclusion (DEI)

-Number of employees, highlighting percentage of women in workforce
+Number of employees and percentage of women in the workforce

 EDITOR NOTE: